csmoothey/multitimer/docs/multitimer_manual.md

 * The clock and timers do not count up or down while X-Plane is in replay mode.
 * A battery remaining symbol is displayed on the MultiTimer.
 Logic for battery depletion is not implemented.
-* The plugin is currently only compiled for Windows

 # License